-- a.
-The adoption of the ATT Universalization Toolkit (Annex A) as well as the 'Welcome Pack' (Annex B) and encouraging ATT stakeholders to utilize the materials in their bilateral, multilateral, regional meetings and workshops when appropriate. - b.
-Encourage ATT stakeholders, to the extent possible, to translate the two documents in respective target languages (other than UN official languages) to promote understanding of the Treaty. - c.
-Request the ATT Secretariat to upload both of documents and available translations to resource section of the ATT website and to mention the link in a welcome letter sent to a new State Party upon its deposit of instrument to the United Nations Secretary General. - d.
-Request the ATT Secretariat to analyze the speed and trend of universalization of the ATT and report annually to the CSP. - e.
-Continue to conduct regular exchanges of views among CSP President, Co-Chairs of the WGTU, VTF Chairperson and civil society representatives on the promotion of ATT universalization.
+- 13. On the basis of the WGTU mandate issued by CSP2 and on the strength of the exchange of views and discussions during the two WGTU meetings, the WGTU Co-chairs recommend that CSP5 adopts the following recommendations of the WGTU: - a.
+Adopt the ATT Universalization Toolkit (Annex A) as well as the 'Welcome Pack for New States Parties to the ATT' (Annex B) and encourage ATT Stakeholders to utilize the materials in their bilateral, multilateral, and regional meetings and workshops when appropriate. - b.
+Encourage ATT stakeholders, to the extent possible, to translate the two documents to target languages (other than UN official languages) to promote understanding of the Treaty. - c.
+Request the ATT Secretariat to upload both documents and available translations to the resources section of the ATT website and to mention the link in the welcome letter sent to new States Parties upon becoming States Parties to the Treaty. - d.
+Request the ATT Secretariat to continue to analyse the trends and pace of universalization of the ATT and report annually to the CSP. - e.
+Continue to conduct regular exchanges of views among the CSP President, Co-Chairs of the WGTU, the VTF Chairperson and civil society representatives on the promotion of ATT universalization.

-ANNEX A

-(DRAFT) ATT UNIVERSALIZATION TOOLKIT
+ANNEX A ATT UNIVERSALIZATION TOOLKIT

-What is the ATT?
-2 .1 Why was the Treaty adopted?
-2 .2 Adoption and entry into force 3 .3 How many States have joined the ATT?
-3 Why is universalization of the ATT important?
-3
+1. Wh o is this toolkit designed for?1

+2. Wh at is the ATT?

+2.1 W hy was the Treaty adopted?
+1

-.2 Adoption and entry into force
+2.2 Ad doption and entry into force

-.3 How many States have joined the ATT?
+2.3 Ho ow many States have joined the ATT?2

-Why is universalization of the ATT important?
+3. Wh y is universalization of the ATT important?2

-What are the benefits to joining the Treaty?
+4. Wh at are the benefits of joining the Treaty?2

-.1 Transparency
+4.1 Tra ansparency

-.2 Peace and Security
+4.2 Pe eace and Security

-4.2.1 HUMAN SECURITY 4
+4.2.
+1 HUMAN SECURITY 3

-4.2.2 NATIONAL SECURITY 4
+4.2.
+2 NATIONAL SECURITY 3

-4.2.3 REGIONAL SECURITY 5
+4.2.
+3 REGIONAL SECURITY 3

-.3 Human Rights

-.4 Sustainable development
+4.3 Hu uman Rights

+4.4 Su stainable development4

-.5 Enhancing Trade Standards
+4.5 Re gulating Trade and Enhancing Trade Standards4

-.6 Synergies with other instruments
+4.6 Sy nergies with other instruments4

-What are the challenges States face in joining the Treaty?
+5. Wh at are the challenges States face in joining the Treaty?

-Frequently asked questions
+6. Fred quently asked questions

-.1 What difference is the Treaty making in the global arms trade?
+6.1 What difference is the Treaty making in the global arms trade?5

-.2 What about countries that have not yet joined the Treaty?
+6.2 What about countries that have not yet joined the Treaty?

-.3 Is the Treaty worthwhile without some major arms exporters and importers on board?7

-.4 What is the scope of the Treaty?
+6.3 What is the scope of the Treaty?6

-6.4.1 What types of arms are covered by the ATT?
-8
+6.3.
+1 What types of arms are covered by the ATT?
+6

-6.4.2 What types of transfers are covered by the ATT?
-8
+6.3. .2 What types of transfers are covered by the ATT?
+6

-.5 How can we be sure that States Parties respect their commitments?
+6.4 How can we be sure that States Parties respect their commitments?6

-.6 Does the Treaty prevent States from importing weapons?
-OR If a State becomes a State Party to he Treaty, will it still be able to import weapons?)
+6.5 Does the Treaty prevent States from importing weapons?6

-.7 What role do Civil Society Organizations play in treaty implementation?
+6.6 What role do Civil Society Organizations play in treaty implementation?

-1 Transparency 4 2 Peace and Security 4 4.2.1 HUMAN SECURITY 4 4.2.2 NATIONAL SECURITY 4 4.2.3 REGIONAL SECURITY 5 3 Human Rights 5 4 Sustainable development 5 5 Enhancing Trade Standards 5 6 Synergies with other instruments 6 What are the challenges States face in joining the Treaty?
-6 6 Frequently asked questions 7 1 What difference is the Treaty making in the global arms trade?
-7 2 What about countries that have not yet joined the Treaty?
-7 3 Is the Treaty worthwhile without some major arms exporters and importers on board?
-7 4 What is the scope of the Treaty?
-8 6.4.1 What types of arms are covered by the ATT?
-8 6.4.2 What types of transfers are covered by the ATT?
-8 5 How can we be sure that States Parties respect their commitments?
-8 6 Does the Treaty prevent States from importing weapons?
-OR If a State becomes a State Party to the Treaty, will it still be able to import weapons?
-9